GummyDonut/3d-origami-diagram-tool/README.md

   * Update styling of options
 * Dark THEME IT UP so this application looks sleeker
 * Loading screen on start so it's not as ugly
+* Allow for the choice of different triangles

 ### Bug list
 * ~~Small Bug where click outside grid throws error in POPOVERCursor.js - essentially better sanity checks~~